j-holub/Node-MPV/readme.md

       * `replace` *(default)* Replaces the old playist with the new one
       * `append`  Appends the new playlist to the active one

+    *return* - a promise, that is resolved when everything went fine or rejected when an error occus.
+For example if the playlist file cannot be found or the first song in the playlist cannot be played

   * **append** (file, mode="append")

     Appends `file` (which can also be an url) to the playlist.